 Advanced directory modifications

-You can modify the path for any Acorn directory by using the acorn/paths.{$path}
+You can modify the path for any Acorn directory by defining the following constants:

 Last updated